hazelcast/hazelcast-jet/site/docs/operations/docker.md

 ```

 The `ports` section says that port 5701 from each container should be
-mapped to a port from randge 5701-5703.
-Increase the range if you would
+mapped to a port from the range 5701-5703.
+Increase the range if you
-like to start more than 3 instances.
+would like to start more than 3 instances.

 ### Configuration